FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 \section{Methodology}

-We present our methodologies for enhancing molecular representation learning.
+We present our approach for enhancing molecular representation learning through FG-enhanced SMILES learning with Transformers, FG graph backbone modeling, and dual-perspective contrastive learning, jointly capturing atom-level chemical context and FG-level molecular structure.
 Section~\ref{3.1} introduces FG-aware tokenization and fragmentation, which injects detailed chemical context into both sequence and graph representations.
 Section~\ref{3.2} delves into the masked atom prediction task, a self-supervised technique that enables the model to learn atom-level representations.
 In Section~\ref{3.3}, we describe our method for capturing the core molecular structure.
 Finally, Section~\ref{3.4} presents contrastive learning, which aligns FG-enhanced SMILES strings with FG graph embeddings to achieve a comprehensive, unified molecular representation.